Carlos Sadness: Biography

-In 2016, he extended his tour to more than 60 concerts and he was also part of more than 20 festivals while he was writing his first book Anatomías Íntimas, launched in November.
+In 2016, he extended his tour to over 60 concerts and he was part of over 20 festivals while he was writing his first book Anatomías Íntimas, which launched in November that year.
 The book was the most pre-ordered book in Fnac from the announcement to its launching.
-That year was also his debut in Mexico, and he reached something that no other artist had reached in his first visit: sold-out in Lunario in a matter of minutes and not only once, but three consecutive times.
-Those events attracted the attention of the Mexican media and festivals, where he was invited to perform the following year.

-In 2017, Sadness released a single with which he became the first Spanish “indie” artist to exceed the 600,000 monthly playbacks on Spotify.
+That year was also his debut in Mexico at three consecutive sold-out shows in Lunario.
+In 2017, Sadness released a single with which he became the first Spanish 'indie' artist to exceed the 600,000 monthly playbacks on Spotify.
 He played in Vive Latino and did an American tour with 10 concerts.
-His song "Amor Papaya" with Caloncho was the most listened-to Spanish indie song in Spotify in 2017.

-Currently, in 2018, the singer has published the album ‘Diferentes Tipos de Luz’, which started with the advance of ‘Hale Bopp’ on 12 January of this year and with the release of the single ‘Longitud de Onda’ on 2 February.
-The scheduled release date was on 23 February, tickets for the concert in La Riviera Madrid were sold out two months before.
+His song "Amor Papaya" with Caloncho was the most listened-to Spanish indie song on Spotify in 2017.
+The singer has issued the album Diferentes Tipos de Luz the following year, which started with the advance of 'Hale Bopp' on 12 January and with the release of the single "Longitud de Onda" on 2 February.
 Sadness' song "Aloha" was featured in the soundtrack of the video game FIFA 21.

 Style and influences

 His lyrics were born from the experience of what he dreams and lives, built with a fantastic and imaginative character.
 Barcelona and the North of Huesca are some of the places where he finds inspiration.
-In fact, he affirms to have imagined many of his lyrics in those places.
-The trailer Monteperdido and allusions to Montjuic shallow hill and Tibidabo mountain in his album “La idea salvaje” are a clear example of this.
+The trailer Monteperdido, as well as allusions to Montjuic shallow hill and Tibidabo mountain in his album "La idea salvaje", are one of the examples inspired by geography.

 His musical taste includes groups such as Death Cab For Cutie, Simon and Garfunkel, Los Piratas or Joy Division.
-Munch, Kafka or the impressionist authors are examples of his cultural preferences.
-As it can be seen on Instagram or Facebook, he is one of the most followed indie artists on social networks.
+Munch, Kafka, as well as the impressionist authors are examples of his cultural preferences.

 His song "Hoy es el día" was used for Walmart's spring-summer advertising campaign in the United States.
 He was also one of the artists of the advertising spot of San Miguel beer in 2012.

 In 2009, he shared stage with Katy Perry in the Palau Sant Jordi in Barcelona and in the Palacio de los Deportes in Madrid.
 He also shared stage with the Spanish singer Bebe in her 2010–2011 tour.